forax/virtual-bean/README.md

 decomposes the concept of interceptor into 2 different parts:
 _interceptors_ that can be composed and _implementors_ that are unique (thus non composable) to an abstract method.
-In order to be composable, interceptors are less powerful than classical interceptors, they return {@code void}, they can not change the arguments or the return value of a call, and do not explicitly call each others.
+In order to be composable, interceptors are less powerful than classical interceptors, they return **void**, they can not change the arguments or the return value of a call, and do not explicitly call each others.

 Conceptually, there are only three operations: